-Kerri Lavertu came to Competition Dynamics after spending nearly 8 years at Charles River Associates, where she worked in new business development/conflict administration.
+Kerri Lavertu Stamm came to Competition Dynamics after spending nearly 8 years at Charles River Associates, where she worked in new business development/conflict administration.
 Before that, Kerri worked in client intake/conflict control at Ropes & Gray LLP.

 At CD Kerri handles all aspects of firm management including human resources, financial administration, AR/AP, as well as day-to-day business operations.

 Jessica Powell first joined CD in 2014 and provided direct assistance to Jonathan Putnam and Kerri Lavertu Stamm as the company’s Administrative Assistant.
 During that time, she also contributed to CD’s projects as a Research Assistant.